This Page was last reviewed and changed on July 10th, 2020

-Here at UKAT, we understand that those who have completed a programme of care in one of our facilities may be reluctant or hesitant when it comes to leaving; this is completely natural.
+Here at UKAT, we understand that those who have completed an alcohol or drug rehab programme within our facilities may be reluctant or hesitant when it comes to leaving; this is completely natural.
 After spending many weeks with access to support and care from fully qualified and caring staff, it is understandable that clients may be feeling apprehensive about their ability to cope with the ‘real’ world.
 For that reason, we will provide up to twelve months of free aftercare for clients, which will hopefully make the transition easier.

 We know that many clients find it difficult to return to normal living and they need the added support of their counsellor or therapist to help them learn how to adapt to sober living.
 Before clients leave our facilities, they will be provided with a full assessment of their requirements and a personalised care plan will be put in place.
 This may include regular meetings with a counsellor or therapist and will usually include recommendations for attendance at 12-step fellowship meetings.